-Manager Procurement is responsible for creating and maintaining an appropriate procurement control framework, and for ensuring this policy, the administrative directive and code of practice procedure its related guidelines, checklists and procedures are appropriate, reflect better practice and facilitate a high standard of procurement performance.
+Manager Procurement is responsible for creating and maintaining an appropriate procurement control framework, and for ensuring this policy, the administrative directive and code of practice procedure are appropriate, reflect better practice and facilitate a high standard of procurement performance.

 General Managers are responsible for ensuring this policy is followed within their departments.